aboudou/raspiduinorover/README.md

 __Important:__ Don't forget to cut “Vin” jumper on the backside of the shield.

-Then you have to install MJPEG Streamer, following [these steps (steps 1 to 6)](http://blog.miguelgrinberg.com/post/how-to-build-and-run-mjpg-streamer-on-the-raspberry-pi).
+Then you have to install UV4L, following [these steps](https://www.linux-projects.org/uv4l/installation/).
+You'll need to install the following packages: “uv4l”, “uv4l-raspicam”, “uv4l-raspicam-extras” and “uv4l-server”.

-You may want to install a fresher version of [raspimjpeg](http://www.raspberrypi.org/forums/viewtopic.php?t=61771) even if a working binary is provided (into ”./RaspberryPi/bin/” folder).
+You may want to use the following settings in “/etc/uv4l/uv4l-raspicam.conf” file (adapt to fit your needs): width = 640 height = 360 framerate = 30 quality = 10
+ server-option = --port=8080
+ server-option = --use-ssl=no

+then restart “uv4l_raspicam” service with “service uv4l_raspicam restart”.

 Then update “./RaspberryPi/config.py” file to fit your needs.